rberrelleza/rberrelleza.github.io/assets/pages/about.md

  I’m really interested in cloud computing, devices, internet of things, open web, the team dynamics of software development and inclusiveness in tech.

 This blog, content, and opinions are my own.
+The blog is hosted on github-pages, and it uses the [haackbar](https://github.com/Haacked/haackbar) template.